pyrroman/ExileRaceTracker/README.md

 At the first launch, the script will ask wich account you want to follow.
 If you want to change the account, just edit ExileRaceTracker.ini.

+You will have to set the game to borderless fullscreen.

 HotKeys
 =======
 Shift-Alt-p : Set the tooltip's position to your cursor position.